TanyaElizabeth13/Milestone-Project-2/docs/README.md

 ![losealert](../docs/imgs/losealert.jpg)

-If the use losses the game, an alert pops up to tell them to try again.
-Again, on the user pressing the ok button the alert closes and the newGame variable starts the game again.
+If the user losses the game, an alert pops up to tell them to try again.
+As before, on the user pressing the ok button the alert closes and the newGame variable starts the game again.

 >As a returning user of the game, I want to be able to start the game again.